schoolboyqueue/ActiveLearning2110/config/dev/Documentation.md

 **All URIs relative to .../api_v2**

+**See method calls in code for more description on methods through docs**

 ### Notes:
 - {user_id} --> Path Parameters: user_id String
 - {instructor_id} --> Path Parameters: instructor_id String